kshitij1489/Spark-Music.Recommender/README.md

 4. Train Model: Create three models with different number of latent factors using the trainingRDD.
 5. Model Evaluation: Choose the best model of the three by testing on the validationRDD.
 6. Make predictions on the testRDD using the best model.
-7. Recommend top 5 ArtistNames for any user.
+7. Recommend top 5 artist names for a user.

 References